Seshelle/diffusion-noise-alternatives-webui/README.md

 # Known Issues

-* Does not work with UniPC sampler.
+* Does not work with the UniPC sampler.
+This uses the img2img pipeline, which does not work with UniPc.
+The reason why you can use UniPC with img2img is because A1111 secretly changes your sampler to DDIM!!
-* Only upscales result when used with hires fix.
-Does not denoise it.